Adewale1010/all-system_engineering-devops/0x00-shell_basics/README.md

 Script 12-file_type prints the tyoe of the file names iamafile Script 13-symbolic_link creates a symbolic link to /bin/ls names __ls__ Copy all the html files in the working directory to the parent of the working directory, but only copy files that did not exist in the parent of the working directory or were newer thatn the version in the parent of the working directory
+Script 100-lets_move moves all files beginning with uppercase letter to the directory /tmp/u